RudolfHK/fs-bom-tool/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact us.
+For any questions or suggestions, please open an issue or contact me by email: [EMAIL](mailto:s0583210@htw-berlin.de).